Yushcheng777/Haili-stock-style/README.md

 # Haili Stock Style

-This repository contains the implementation of the haili_strategy_style.
+This repository contains the implementation of the Haili Style strategy.

 ## Features